-The Gulf Cooperation Council is an organization of six oil-exporting countries of the Persian Gulf that is also known as the Cooperation Council for the Arab States of the Gulf.
+The Gulf Cooperation Council (GCC) is an organization of six oil-exporting countries of the Persian Gulf that is also known as the Cooperation Council for the Arab States of the Gulf.
 The cooperative council formed in 1981 to foster economic, scientific, and business cooperation.
 The GCC's headquarters is in Riyadh, the capital of Saudi Arabia, its largest member.
 In 1984 the group formed a military arm called the Peninsular Shield Force to respond to military aggression against members.

 List of GCC Countries

-- Kuwait - Its 2.8 million residents enjoy the 11th highest standard of living in the world ($71,900 per person).
-The country holds 6 percent of the world's oil reserves.
+- Kuwait - Its 2.9 million residents enjoy the 11th highest standard of living in the world.
+Its GDP per capita is $69,700.
+The country holds 6% of the world's oil reserves.
 That's 101.5 million barrels.

-- The Sultanate of Oman - Its dwindling oil reserves means it must rely on tourism more to improve the lifestyle of its 3.4 million residents.
-Its GDP per capita is $46,100.
+- The Sultanate of Oman - Its oil reserves are only 5.4 million barrels.
+It is shifting to tourism to improve the lifestyle of its 3.4 million residents.
+Its GDP per capita is $45,500.

-- The Kingdom of Saudi Arabia - The largest of the GCC countries (28.5 million people) has 16 percent of the world's proven oil reserves.
+- The Kingdom of Saudi Arabia - The largest of the GCC countries with 28.5 million people.
+It has 16% of the world's proven oil reserves.
 That's 266.5 million barrels.
 Its GDP per capita is $55,300.

 The World Economic Forum did a study on the future of the GCC members.
 It recommended diversification away from oil.
 It encouraged the GCC countries to do a better job of educating their people.
 That would support more investment in business research and development.
 Currently, these countries must import foreign workers to fill this need.